-The Group has significant tax loss carryforwards.
+The Group has significant tax loss carryforwards as disclosed in Note 11D of the financial statements.
 Recognition of a deferred tax asset relating to these tax loss carryforwards is only made when it is probable that they will be utilised in the future and it is therefore dependent on the entities expected future taxable profits in Indonesia for five subsequent reporting years.
 This involves significant judgements and assumptions regarding future performance and the ability to utilise the tax losses.
-For the plantation subsidiaries that are in the immature and young mature stage, such judgement is still required to support the recognition of the deferred tax assets in relation to future taxable profits.
+For the plantation subsidiaries that are in the immature and young nature stage such judgement is still required to support the recognition of the deferred tax assets in relation to future taxable profits.
 This is supported by forecasted results of the relevant subsidiaries, prepared by the Management and reviewed by the Board.
 The ARC was satisfied with the Management's approach and subsequent recognition of a deferred tax asset in relation to the subsidiaries.